Shifts-Project/shifts/mswml/README.md

 Please, go through it carefully if you are not familiar with how to handle MRI data.

 `train.py`, `test.py`, `inference.py`, `retention_curves.py` are programs used
-for reproduction of a baseline model.
+for reproducing the baseline model.

 ## Reproduce the baseline